 Real Time (n): the immeasurable actualizing flow within which events occur; the flow within which “everything exists as virtuality, as intensive, in becoming.”
 (See Abstract Time) (Quote from Architectures of Time by Sanford Kwinter)

-Refusal to comply (n): refusing to comply with behavioral instructions being delivered by an authority figure, or someone who believes him/herself to be an authority figure.
+Refusal to comply (v): refusing to comply with behavioral instructions being delivered by an authority figure, or someone who believes him/herself to be an authority figure.

-Respectable Person (n): one who governs his/her life according to social norms or customs, often adhering strictly to bourgeois rationale as a moral framework.
+Respectable (n): of those who govern their lives according to social norms or customs, often adhering strictly to bourgeois rationale as a moral framework.

 Respectabilities (n): snippets of bourgeois rationale expressed by those better qualified as deviant or poseur.
 (See also Deviant Tendencies or Poseur-ish Tendencies)